WHO'S

 beat you in a physical fight so returning his aggression with violence of your own

 won't work.
-Until you've successfully established your position as alpha,
+Until you've successfully established your position as

+with violence and you could be seriously hurt.
 What you need to do is use your brain!
 You're smarter than he is and you

 can outthink him.
 You'll also need to be more stubborn than he is.
 What

-I'm about to describe here is an effective, non-violent method of removing
+I'm about to describe here is an effective, non-violent method of

-attitude adjustment from everyone and a new way of working with your dog.
-This
+requires an attitude adjustment from everyone and a new way of working

-no matter how much you love him.
+No matter how much you love him.
 If treating your dog like a dog and not

 an equal seems harsh to you, keep in mind that our society no longer